PRoLAND96/Angular-Webshop-App/README.md

 # AngularWebshopApp

 This project is a simple storefront built with Angular, showcasing various Angular concepts including standalone apps, modules, services, components, and routing.
-In this tutorial, users will learn how to perform basic CRUD (Create, Read, Update, Delete) operations on products.

 ## Table of Contents

 - [Features](#features)